0

 Some garden treatments to remove fleas are available.
 Nematodes are a type of microscopic worm that can be deployed into the garden.
 They spread throughout the garden and eat all flea eggs, larvae and pupae.
 The types of nematode used for biological garden control cannot infect animals, humans or plants, making them well-suited for targeted flea control.
 Different types of nematodes can be used as pest control for many types of invasive garden pests like Leatherjackets.
 Steinernema Carpocapsae nematodes are most effective against flea larvae.
 Always take care when using biological pest control; nematodes are living creatures with a very short shelf-life.

-Pest control for fleas
+Pest Control for Fleas

 NOPE!
 CP Flea Killer Spray is an effective, fast-acting and long-lasting flea spray for home use.
 It eliminates and disinfects to provide a barrier against fleas.

-• Low odour and non-staining
+• Odourless and non-staining

 NOPE!
 Flea Killer Powder is a ready-to-use insect powder that is HSE-registered and fast-acting.
 It kills on contact, provides up to 3 days of protection and can be used on pet bedding.